-4.1 Name, Address and Incorporation
+Name, Address and Incorporation

-St. Augustine Gold and Copper Limited ("SAGCL" or "the Company") was incorporated as Ratel Gold Limited in the British Virgin Islands incorporated on January 27, 2010, as a wholly owned subsidiary of CGA Mining Limited ("CGA"), an Australian incorporated entity listed on the Australian Stock Exchange ("ASX") and the Toronto Stock Exchange ("TSX").
-On January 7, 2011 SAGCL acquired St. Augustine Mining, Inc. ("SAMI"), which was incorporated on March 31, 2010, under the laws of British Columbia, Canada.
-The Company has a wholly owned subsidiary, St. Augustine Mining Ltd. ("SAML") which is incorporated under the laws of the Cayman Islands.
+St. Augustine Gold and Copper Limited ("SAGCL" or "the Company") was incorporated as Ratel Gold Limited in the British Virgin Islands on January 27, 2010.
+On January 7, 2011, SAGCL acquired St. Augustine Mining, Inc. ("SAMI"), which was incorporated on March 31, 2010, under the laws of British Columbia, Canada.
+Upon completion of the acquisition of SAMI on January 7, 2011, Ratel changed its name to St. Augustine Gold & Copper Limited.